This author is a university graduate from the UK, a traveller and an explorer. He has been to 25 European countries.

 The Market Square

 The market square in Hallstatt is one of the town's most popular attractions.
-It is a small square surrounded by colourful houses, with a statue of the Holy Trinity at its centre.
-These houses are usually souvenir shops, restaurants and cafes.
+It is a small square surrounded by colorful houses, with a statue of the Holy Trinity at its center.
+These houses are usually souvenir shops, restaurants, and cafes.

 St. Michael's Chapel

 Once there was a culture of skull painting, mainly practiced in the eastern Alpine region.
 Today St. Michael's Chapel in Hallstatt has the world's largest collection of skulls—about 1,200—of which over 600 are painted.
 These skulls were actually transferred from the graves outside the chapel into the charnel house so that the graves could be reused for new burials.